Detecting when LLMs are Uncertain

 What does uncertainity mean, and does it matter?

-• The tokens could be synonyms (e.g. good vs great)
+- The tokens are synonyms or equivalent (e.g. good vs great)

 Entropix suggests that you should have different methods for choosing the next token, depending on how uncertain you are.